Particular/docs.particular.net/samples/azure-service-bus-netstandard/lock-renewal/sample.md

 snippet: get-connection-and-path

-With the lock token, connection object, and queue path, an Azure ServiceBus may be created to renew the lock.
+With the lock token, connection object, and queue path, an Azure Service Bus `MessageReceiver` object may be created to renew the lock.
 This is done in a background task, running in an infinite loop until the specified cancellation token is signaled as canceled.

 snippet: renewal-background-task